andrew-bortvin/mbp23.github.io/syllabus.md

 This course will be graded Pass/Fail, and individual assignments will be graded on reasonable completion instead of accuracy of results.
 In each assignment, we will specify items to include in your submission; the assignment score will be the fraction of items completed.
 To achieve a Pass, you must have an average of 70% in the course.

-All assignments will be due at the end of the course period (**when**?).
+All assignments will be due at the end of the course period (1/19/23).
 However, please submit your work at the end of the day - we will look at your work in progress, provide written feedback, and let you know estimated percent completion.

 ## Office Hours